-Appendix 3 - Climate Emergency Targets
+Appendix 2 - Climate Emergency Targets

-The government's target is to get to net zero carbon emissions by 2050.
+The government's target is to get to net zero by 2050 and figure 2a sets out how the Committee on Climate Change has modelled how this might be achieved.
 A large number of organisations in the public, private and third sector have also committed to climate emergency targets, usually setting a date by which they will aim to achieve net zero carbon emissions.
-Whilst target dates are often not aligned they are, nevertheless, all extremely ambitious and reflect a strong consensus on the need to get to net zero as quicky as possible.
-This report takes its starting point from the target set out in the East Sussex Environment Strategy, as it is a science-based target and is in keeping with the international Paris Climate Agreement to try to limit maximum warming to $1.5^{\circ}$ C.
+Whilst target dates vary, they are all extremely ambitious and reflect a broad consensus on the need to get to net zero as quicky as possible.